dalesgit/logseq/pages/Module 2 session 1.md

 		- be indifferent to all created things, health over sickness, etc. Honor the things that are most conducive for us to the end for which we are created.
 Nouwen: "downward mobility"
 - People coming to us looking for answers.
 	- job? ministry? retire? ... seeking certainty.
 Certainty is paralyzing for some.
-	- Ignatius: pay attention to what is beneath the surface.
-Pay attention to the surrounding -
+	- Ignatius: Pay attention to what is beneath the surface.
+Pay attention to the surrounding, epiphanies, dreams, daydreams, -
 	-
 	-